RobertBowenCode/CSNW-Boggle-Interview/README.md

 -If we have more time on Monday Lets create a server with Node.js and Express so we can save and load the results of our games.

+## End Of Day Thoughts  (5/7/2023)

+I created the frontend and implemented the algorithm.
+For Monday I need to first finish up the part where is will reset the game properly when we want to play a new game and show everything correctly
+Then once I've gotten this part done if I have free time I can create a server with Node and Express to be able and save previous games progress through posting and getting.
+Shouldn't be too hard.